RexfordK/OmniFood-ClassProject/README.md

 # OmniFood-ClassProject
 A Single Page Website launching the functionary company, OmniFood.
-This was a class project created with classmate and teacher guidance and contributions.
+This was a class project created with classmates and teacher guidance and contributions.

 ## Quick Preview